irahulsm2405/Kafka_Avro_SpringBoot_Full_Project/README.md

 - Start all 3 server is separate terminals.
 Once the first server starts others need to be started within 20 seconds as server-1 will try to connect to server-2 and server-3 as per configs, if taken more time then server-1 will timeout and shutdown.
 (Note: servers need to be up before running our java app else it will timeout and shutdown)

 2. Spring boot project:
-- Import producer, core and 2 consumers in an ide.
+- Import producer, core and 3 consumers in an ide.
 - On core project class: Right click -> Run as -> Maven install
 - Run producer as a spring boot app
-- Run consumers as a spring boot app
+- Run consumers as spring boot apps

 3. Database:
 - This project locally uses mySQL server for a local Database.